breatheco-de/knowledge-base/content/course-structure.md

 ![Course Structure](../images/course.structure.png)

-Up at the top of your screen, you'll find some really helpful information.
-It'll show you the percentage of progress you've made in the program, how many tasks you've already completed, and how many more exciting tasks you have ahead.
+Up at the top of your screen will be shown the percentage of progress you've made in the program, how many tasks you've already completed, and how many more exciting tasks you have ahead.
 It's like your personal progress tracker!

 ### Our Modules